Grow a luscious lawn with proper fertilizer application

 • Check the instructions on your fertilizer bag for the recommended spreader setting.
 This determines the amount of fertilizer that will be distributed.
 The higher the setting, the larger the hole size in the hopper and thus, the more fertilizer spread on the lawn.
 Adjust the setting on the spreader accordingly.

 • Before you fill the spreader with fertilizer, make sure that the hopper hole is closed.
 Fill the hopper on a hard surface, such as a driveway or sidewalk.
 This will prevent a potential spill from damaging and saturating a spot on your lawn.

 • Be careful not to overfill the hopper or the lawn spreader may become hard to maneuver.
-Your lawn spreader may come with a feature to help you avoid dispensing fertilizer onto your driveway, sidewalk or walkway.
-If so, turn it on before you begin the job.
+Your lawn spreader may come with an edging feature to help you avoid dispensing fertilizer onto your driveway, sidewalk or walkway.
+If so, turn it on before you begin fertilizing that area.
 Follow all other instructions provided by your manufacturer for operating your lawn spreader.

 • When applying the fertilizer, make header strips around the edge of the lawn.
 These header strips provide convenient starting and stopping points for each pass.

 • Always push the lawn spreader, never pull it, and walk at a moderate pace.
 Your speed affects the rate that the fertilizer is laid.